devdeliw/website/content/qiskit/04_Quantum_Teleportation.md

 These statements are true for entangled states, but why are they not true for the *un-entangled* state (2)?
 The two bits represented in (2) are intimately connected: each one has a perfect memory of the other in a literal sense.
 Nevertheless, it is not an entangled state.

-This lesson will explain what makes the quantum state (1) very different from the probabilistic state (2).
+This chapter will explain what makes the quantum state (1) very different from the probabilistic state (2).
 Specifically, we'll explore what can be done with entanglement that cannot be achieved with any classically correlated state like (2).

 For terminology, we refer to entangled states like (1) as an e-bit.
 Even though (1) consists of two qubits, due to entanglement, we can represent it as one e-bit.